Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized harmonic maps

 Remark that $\eta^\C\in \mal C(T^*M^\C\otimes E^\C)$ whereas $\hat\eta\in\mal C(T^*M^\C\otimes E)$.
 As above we can decompose $\eta^\C$ and $\hat\eta$ according to the decomposition $TM^\C=T^{1,0}M\oplus T^{0,1}M$:

 Then we have the following relations \begin{lemma}

 \end{lemma} \textbf{Proof.} Let $Z=X-ij_MX\in T^{1,0}M$ with $X\in TM$.
 Then

 This gives us $\left[\eta'\right]^{1,0}$.
-Then by taking the $\hat\C$-conjugate, we obtain $\left[\eta'\right]^{0,1}$.
+Then by apllying this to $-J$, we obtain $\left[\eta'\right]^{0,1}$.
 Finally, the second column of (\ref{eta}) is obtained by $\C$-conjugaison from the first column.
 This completes the proof. $\square$\\[1mm] We can apply what precedes to the flat differentiation $d$.
 Let $(N,J)$ be an almost complex manifold and $s\colon M \to N$ a map.
 Then we consider the complex vector bundle $E=s^*TN$ over $M$.
 Then applying what precedes to the 1-form $\eta=ds$, we can consider the extensions $\widehat{ds}$ and $(ds)^\C$, which then allows us to define the following extension of $d$ to $TM^\C$:

 and \textbf{by abuse of notation\footnote{and to be coherent with the notation used until now, in the paper.} $d^\C$ will be still denoted by $d$}.
 Then we can write the following decompositions